 It is much easier to receive a donation than to make a donation.
 Anyone who is in existence at the donator's death has the capacity to receive a donation.

 Accepting a donation is a little trickier, however.
-Special circumstances may require that certain things are done to protect the gift.
+Special circumstances may require that certain things are done to preserve the gift.
 For example:

 - Adults can typically accept donations on their own or have their attorneys accept donations for them.
 If the adult cannot make their own decisions and is under interdiction, the curator, or the person who has the legal authority to care for the adult, may accept the donation.